ESSS/alfasim-sdk/docs/source/05_solver_config_hooks.rst

 Hydrodynamic Model
 -------------------

-|alfasim| provides a way to customize the hydrodynamic model available within the application, if the usage of
+|alfasim| provides a way to customize the hydrodynamic model available within the application, with the usage of
 the hook listed below, the plugin can:

  - Add new fields